 Ararat, Surry County, North Carolina Property Taxes

-Median Ararat, NC effective property tax rate: 0.67%, significantly lower than the national median of 1.02%, and lower than the North Carolina state median of 0.81%.
+Median Ararat, North Carolina effective property tax rate: 0.67%, significantly lower than the national median of 1.02%, and lower than the North Carolina state median of 0.81%.

-Property taxes in Ararat, NC are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.
+Property taxes in Ararat, North Carolina are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding Ararat's property tax system, exemptions, and reduction opportunities can lead to significant savings.
 Regardless of where you live in Ararat, knowing local tax details benefits homeowners and investors.